Whiteknight/ParserObjects/docs/v3/expression_example.md

     .Transform(c => new Token(TokenType.Multiplication, "*"));
 ```

-Now we want to define a parser for reading numbers.
+Next we want to define a parser for reading numbers.
 Numbers consist of one or more decimal digits.
-We create a parser to match a digit character, then get a list of subsequent digits, and then transform the list of digit characters into a Token with a string of digits as it's value:
+We create a parser to match a digit character, then get a list of subsequent digits, and finally transform the list of digit characters into a Token with a string of digits as it's value:

 ```csharp
 var number = Match(c => char.IsDigit(c))